 • States and regions, recruited in partnership with The Climate Group as secretariat for the Under2 coalition – Baden-Württemberg, Germany; Yucatán, Mexico; Navarra and Catalonia, Spain.

 In conclusion, the aim is to inspire industry and governments to develop aggressive strategies to start the actions necessary for change.
 Also and to fulfill their obligations within the Commitment.
-Signatories required to check their current energy use and associated emissions across their portfolios; find opportunities to cut energy wastage and improve energy efficiency; power their buildings from renewable energy sources; and report on progress against decolonisation targets.
-All signatories expected to meet high verification standards, in the lead up to and in the year of achievement of net zero carbon emission buildings, and report annually on progress.
+Signatories required to check their current energy use and associated emissions across their portfolios; find opportunities to cut energy wastage and improve energy efficiency; power their buildings from renewable energy sources; and report on progress against decolonization targets.

 Business signatories also commit to further advocate through their operations to cut carbon emissions, becoming enablers to radically transform the wider supply chain.
 For example, the Berkeley Group, who build 10% of London’s homes, have already achieved their target of becoming carbon positive (beyond net zero) for their own operations in 2018 but have committed further to ensure that all their developments make net zero by 2030 through transition planning.
 AMP Capital Wholesale Office Fund, an AUD$5.7 billion fund that invests in Premium and A Grade core office assets in Australia, committed to be carbon neutral across its portfolio of 13 buildings by 2030, which will reduce 70,000 tonnes of CO2 emissions.

-Last month, C40 announced 19 cities from their network would be joining the Commitment across 9 countries.
-The Commitment forms part of EP100, a global corporate leadership initiative for energy-smart companies, delivered by the Climate Group in partnership with the Alliance to Save Energy.
+In addition, the C40 announced 19 cities from their network would be joining the Commitment across 9 countries.
+The Commitment also forms part of EP100.
+For that is a global corporate leadership initiative for energy-smart companies.
+They are delivered by the Climate Group in partnership with the Alliance to Save Energy.
 Therefore, businesses signing the Net Zero Carbon Buildings Commitment become EP100 members.